mahaloz/sailr-eval/README.md

 ```

 This will use both the Docker container and your local install to run the Pipeline.
-If you installed correctly, you should see some final output like:
+If you installed it correctly, you should see some final output like:
 ```md
 # Evaluation Data
 ## Stats